alaat91/Dentistemo-frontend/README.md

 # Profile page:
 The profile page stores the user information.
 It also lets the user change theur profile information such as name, email, telephone etc.

+# My Booking page:
+The my-booking page shows the user the history of their previous booking.
+It also shows the user the a list of their upcoming bookings.

 # Home Page: